CAREamics/careamics-reproducibility/experiments/n2v/README.md

     - TF: An epoch is a number of steps
     - torch (PPN2V): An epoch is a number of steps
     - CAREamics: An epoch is an iteration through all patches

+## Set-up

+- tf-n2v: Reproduce the [original notebook](https://github.com/juglab/n2v/blob/main/examples/2D/denoising2D_BSD68/BSD68_reproducibility.ipynb).
+- torch-ppn2v: Use the default number of pixels but use a number of steps per epoch to make the number of masked pixels seen during each epoch similar to tf-n2v.

 ## Results